Scoresby, Victoria: History

 The area of Scoresby was surveyed in 1857, and named after the Arctic explorer William Scoresby.
 Scoresby had died the previous year, shortly after his visit to the colony to experiment with terrestrial magnetism near the area which now carries his name.
 A township developed in the 1870s around the intersection of Stud Road and Ferntree Gully Road.
 A school was established in 1872, followed by a Methodist church.
 Once the swampy ground was drained, market gardens were established.
 Scoresby Post Office opened on 20 January 1890, closed in 1979 and reopened in 1984 as the suburb grew.

 Present day

 Scoresby contains a number of extensive industrial estates which are home to a variety of major national and international corporations including Nintendo's Australian headquarters.

 Caribbean Gardens, an entertainment precinct and market, is open every Wednesday and Sunday.
 The precinct is centred on Caribbean Lake, which was built for the testing of boats by the boat manufacturer Caribbean Boats.
 Activities at Caribbean Gardens include buying and selling of all kinds of products, eating, drinking, walking around, music played by bands and computer swap meets.
 The market and site closed in 2020 due to COVID.
-Another popular "Caribbean" place in Scoresby is Caribbean Roller Skating.
+Another popular "Caribbean" place in Scoresby is Caribbean Rollerama.

 Scoresby village is the main shopping precinct in Scoresby.
 It includes a supermarket and many other small stores, hairdressers and other services.
 These stores are arranged around a central carpark with the local football field behind.